Updated on 10/15/2020

 Looking For a Counselor is a Step by Step Process

-I totally understand the overwhelming feeling of starting your search for “counseling near me, I almost gave up before I started.
+I totally understand the overwhelming feeling of starting your search; when I was looking for counseling near me, I almost gave up before I started.
 You’re not sure where you would even look, who to contact, and what the alphabet soup of credentials, qualifications, and therapy types even mean.
 The overwhelming feeling can make you want to stop trying before you start.

 Remember, too, that you have choices, and that looking for “counseling near me” doesn’t have to feel like a process that is out of your control, or that you just have to “settle” for a counselor who isn’t a good fit.
 The idea here is to find someone you really feel comfortable with and who can help you address the specific challenges you are facing.

 Step 1: Which Kind of Counselor or Therapist Do You Need?

 Your first task here is to determine what kind of care you need, and what level of care is appropriate for what you are struggling with; when I was looking for counseling near me, this clarity helped me narrow down my search.

 In general, if you are dealing with anxiety, depression, PTSD, OCD, relationship issues, or addiction, doing a simple search for “counseling near me” from a licensed counselor, social worker, therapist, or psychologist is appropriate.
 These “talk therapists” often practice cognitive behavioral therapy, which can help you unpack your feelings, notice patterns, and suggest methods for managing your emotions.
 If you’re struggling with relationship issues, also note that marriage counseling and couples counseling can dramatically help you improve any relationship issues you might be having.

 If you are dealing with a more serious mental illness, such as schizophrenia, psychosis, or borderline personality disorder, a psychiatrist or a psychologist with specific training in your disorder may be more appropriate.
 A psychiatrist is also the only clinician who can prescribe medication, so if that is something you need, you may consider seeing a psychiatrist.
 Note that many psychologists will work in collaboration with your psychiatrist if medication seems necessary.